k-nuth/docs/content/user_guide/run_the_node.md

 * safe_mode: safe mode can be set to false, it changes the LMDB settings.
 With the safe_mode set to false, the node will download the blockchain faster but the database will lose durability in case of a system crash.

 ## Initialize the databases:
-In order to run the Bitprim node it's required to initialize the databases.
-Assuming that the configuration file is saved in the same directory that your Bitprim node:
+In order to run the Knuth node it's required to initialize the databases.
+Assuming that the configuration file is saved in the same directory that your Knuth node:

 ```
 ./bn -i -c config.cfg